MAGALA-RICHARD/apsimNGpy-documentations/doc/moo.rst

    The hyper volume gives a scalar metric of solution quality, and can be useful if you want to explore the best inputs such as pop_size, max_gen.

-    A high value indicates great solution quality than a lower value.
+    A high value indicates better solution quality than a lower one.
+Therefore, it can also be used to compare the performance of multiple minimization algorithms.

 .. code-block:: python